stephenamills/dotfiles/README.md

 This is 150 packages.

-This is really for personal use but here in case someone finds it useful.
+It's really for personal use but here in case someone finds it useful.

 # Usage